10up/eight-day-week/readme.txt

 **Article Export**

-The export of posts in a Print Issue is highly customizeable, from the file name of the zip, to the file name of the individual files, to the contents of the files themselves.
+The export of posts in a Print Issue is highly customizable, from the file name of the zip, to the file name of the individual files, to the contents of the files themselves.
 The best reference would be to read through `includes/functions/plugins/article-export.php`.
 [Here's](https://gist.github.com/joshlevinson/4a2c3ed78b21b3c54eba) a few examples used on the *Observer*.

 == Known Caveats/Issues ==